|Nutrition Facts (per serving)|

 2 tablespoons brown sugar, optional

-Cut the pears in half length-wise and use a melon baller to scoop out the seeds.
+Cut the pears in half lengthwise.
+Use a melon baller to scoop out the seeds.
 Drizzle the pear halves with oil and use a pastry brush to spread it over the pear flesh.

 Put the pears, cut-side down, on the grill.
 Cover and cook until grill marks appear and the fruit is tender, about 10 minutes.

-If you want to use the brown sugar, sprinkle it on the pear after cooking one side, and let the sugar melt into the pears while the second side cooks.
-Finish with a sprinkle of kosher salt.
+If using the sugar, sprinkle it on the the cut side of the pear and let the sugar melt.
+Remove from the grill and finish with a sprinkle of kosher salt before serving.

 - Any variety of pear works just fine on the grill, even notoriously juicy Bartletts.
 However, choose one that's still firm and not overly soft and ripe.